Curriculum Vitae

 · Training Courses:

-o Leadership Development Program with Dr. John Adams six hours September, 2005
+o Leadership Development Program with Dr. John Adams six hours September, 2005, NZ.

 o Introduction to “Black Board” (for electronic communication of university courses), NZ, April 19, 2004.